dlprentdsm/simple-jupyter-example/README.md

 - Mounts ```data``` dir so you can easily save your work or add data.

 Use a different base image as desired.

+Use alternate docker-compose file if desired, with added services, like redis or postgres for you to interact with in your notbook, eg:
+-  ```docker-compose -f docker-compose-redis.yml up -d && docker-compose -f docker-compose-redis.yml logs -f```